Sunday school: Sweden

-The concept of Sunday school in Sweden started in the early to mid-1800s, initially facing some backlash before becoming more mainstream as it was often intertwined with the growth (and eventual legalization) of free churches.
+The concept of Sunday school in Sweden started in the early to mid-1800s, initially facing some backlash, before becoming more mainstream, as it was often intertwined with the growth (and eventual legalization) of free churches.
 The first documented Sunday school was started in 1826 in Snavlunda parish, Örebro County, by priest Ringzelli, and was still active during the time of Pastor Lennart Sickeldal in the 1950s.
 Ringzelli was also an early organizer of school meals for students who lived far from the school or were from poor families.

 Carl Ludvig Tellström, later missionary to the Sámi people, made another early attempt to start a Sunday school around 1834.
-While in Stockholm, he was converted by George Scott, an influential Scottish Wesleyan Methodist preacher who worked in Sweden from 1830–1842 and was controversial due to his preaching in violation of the Conventicle Act.
+While in Stockholm, he was converted by George Scott, an influential Scottish Wesleyan Methodist preacher who worked in Sweden from 1830 to 1842 and was controversial due to his preaching in violation of the Conventicle Act.
 Within the Church of Sweden, however, based on the format of Methodist Sunday schools, he started several in Flykälen, Föllinge, Ottsjön, Storå, and Tuvattnet.

 Later, Mathilda Foy founded an early Sunday school in 1843–1844.
 Influenced by Pietistic revivalist preachers such as Scott, and particularly Carl Olof Rosenius, Foy found herself part of the läsare (Reader) movement.
 Always engaged in charitable work, she started a Sunday school not long after her spiritual awakening.
 However, it was soon closed due to the protests of clergy, who considered it "Methodist".
 Another attempt by Augusta Norstedt was noted around the same time.

 Sometime between 1848 and 1856, educator and preacher Amelie von Braun, also part of the revivalist awakening movement, started a Sunday school primarily teaching children Bible stories.
 She worked within the state church.
 Her Sunday school was supported by Peter Fjellstedt and grew quickly, with 250 students noted in 1853.